mutualmobile/lavaca/CONTRIBUTING.md

 `npm run-script test -- <arguments>`

+Open a web browser to `http://localhost:9876/debug.html` and use DevTools (Cmd+Alt+i or Ctrl+Shift+i) to debug.
+Refreshing the window will re-run the unit tests.

 Any `<arguments>` will be passed to the `karma` executable ([full list here](https://karma-runner.github.io/0.13/config/configuration-file.html)).
 Tests are configured to run in the Chrome browser by default.
 To use a